nklerk/nl.nielsdeklerk.neeo/README.md

 # To Do
-## My next focus will be on

 - Adding feature to check specific sensor values in NEEO.
-- setting brain's as seperate devices to Homey.

-## Lower priority.
+- Add new firmware availeble card.
 - Adding favorite editing tool.
-- Adding a tool to debug ir commands.
+- Adding a tool to debug/test ir commands.
-- Removing the download NEEO config, instead use live data.
+- Removing the download NEEO config, instead use live data. (need specific API calls on NEEO side.)
-- Add new firmware availeble card.
 - Update firmware card.
+- Multibrain mesh feature.
+- setting brain's as seperate devices to Homey.

 # Changelog.

+## Version 0.48.01
+- Fixed some typo's thanks to Mark Swift.
+- Fixed device naming in Homey settings. thanks to Mark Swift.
+- App settings UI changes.
+- App settings can now be used with Homey AppV2

 ## Version 0.48.00
 This has been a huge change and issues are to be expected.
 - Changed from Homey SDKv1 to SDKv2
 - Settings page now show more system information details.